Hottest day in June? Germany braces for extreme weather | DW | 26.06.2019

 Kitzingen in the southern state of Bavaria recorded 40.3 degrees Celsius — the highest ever in Germany — on both July 5 and August 7, 2015.
 Experts say it is possible that temperatures could be even higher this year.

-Meteorologists say the extreme hot weather in June is due to a warm air coming from Africa to Central Europe.
+Meteorologists say the extreme hot weather in June is due to warm air moving from Africa to Central Europe.
 It is likely to last until the end of the week.

 German authorities have urged people to take necessary measures to avoid heat stroke, as temperatures above 37C could cause exhaustion or even cardiac failure.
 Experts say that elderly people, babies, and sick people are particularly at risk.